-3René David suggests the primary constraints on development are "conservatism, routine, prejudice and inertia" cited by the UNCITRAL Secretariat, The Future Role of UNCITRAL - Promoting Wider Awareness and Acceptance of Uniform Texts, in Uniform Commercial Law in the Twenty First Century - Proceedings of the Congress of the United Nations Commission on International Trade Law (New York, 1992) pp. 249-259 on p.
+3René David suggests the primary constraints on development are "conservatism, routine, prejudice and inertia" cited by the UNCITRAL Secretariat, The Future Role of UNCITRAL - Promoting Wider Awareness and Acceptance of Uniform Texts, in Uniform Commercial Law in the Twenty First Century -Proceedings of the Congress of the United Nations Commission on International Trade Law (New York, 1992) pp. 249-259 on p.
 252, referred to later as 25th UNCITRAL Congress.
 See also René David comments in International Encyclopedia of Comparative Law, Vol. II, Chap.
 5 (Tübingen, 1971) pp. 24 and 25.

 4Ronald Coase, Industrial Organization: A Proposal for Research (1972) in The Firm, The Market and the Law (Chicago, London, 1988) pp. 57-74, comp.
-Coase's Nobel Lecture The Institutional Structure of Production, AER 82 (1992) pp. 713-719.
-For a web site inspired by the work of Coase see The Center for Research on Contracts and the Structure of Enterprise at the Katz School, University of Pittsburgh [http://crcse.business.pitt.edu/] also the New Institutional Economics law and economics5 (to which only passing reference is made in this paper) it is necessary to be mindful of the limitations of the desirability of absolute freedom of contract.6 And to recognise the fact that the international business community as a whole may benefit from a degree of control over such freedom.7 This possibility is recognised by more modern schools of law and economics such as the Institutional Approach.8
+Coase's Nobel Lecture The Institutional Structure of the frame of law and economics5 (to which only passing reference is made in this paper) it is necessary to be mindful of the limitations of the desirability of absolute freedom of contract.6 And to recognise the fact that the international business community as a whole may benefit from a degree of control over such freedom.7 This possibility is recognised by more modern schools of law and economics such as the Institutional Approach.8

-The autonomous contract is a concept based on three ideas, that provide lenses or perspectives with which to view the needs of the international business community as they affect and are affected by a polymorphous set of interrelated issues and areas of law: (i) The "autonomous contract" as an expression of the will that "governs" international commerce .
+The autonomous contract is a concept based on three ideas, that provide lenses or 7 perspectives with which to view the needs of the international business community as they affect and are affected by a polymorphous set of interrelated issues and areas of law: (i) The "autonomous contract" as an expression of the will that "governs" international commerce .
 The extensive freedom of contract granted the parties in international commerce, ensures that the contract determines the nature of the business relationship and most matters that govern it, including the "law" selected (subject to the mandatory provisions of applicable governing law), and the means of dispute resolution.
 In a real sense the contract is at the top of the hierarchy of legal instruments that govern the parties' relationship.
 This ensures that the selection of "law" and means of dispute resolution is a market driven affair that will be based on their ability to provide the parties with the greatest utility.
-Contractual autonomy as a function of freedom of choice in the global economy . (ii) "autonomous contract" as seeking the means to transcend national boundaries .
+Contractual autonomy as a function of freedom of choice in the global economy . (ii) The "autonomous contract" as seeking the means to transcend national boundaries .
 Economic activities have become increasingly global and the "law" that provides for them should do so in the same dimension.
-The quest is to find or achieve a uniform legal order that is preferably delocalised, transcends state boundaries, provides cross-border transparency and world-wide effect.
-This idea is discussed in relative terms, the more transnational and transcending of state law, the greater the uniformity achieved, or the more a-national the "law", the more autonomous the resulting contract.
-10 Areas of particular interest are: uniform substantive rules of law; uniform interpretation of such rules and the contract; and the global enforcement of decisions.
-Seeking a foundation for contract that is more autonomous of individual states, with the aim of attaining greater efficiency, consistency and predictability in international business transactions, and thereby, insofar as it is possible, to transcend the relevance of borders . (iii) "The autonomous contract" designed to be virtually self-contained and "self-governing" .
-The contract could become a transnational medium of regulation onto itself, being designed as a onestop reference, containing all the material required for its functioning, governance and the resolution of any disputes arising under it.
-Technology of the electronic age
+The quest is to find or achieve a uniform legal order that is preferably delocalised, transcends state boundaries, provides cross-border transparency and world-wide effect.9 This idea is discussed in relative terms, the more transnational and transcending of state law, the greater the uniformity achieved, or the more a-national the "law", the more autonomous the resulting contract.10 Areas of particular interest are: uniform substantive rules of law; uniform interpretation of such rules and the contract; and the global enforcement of decisions.
+Seeking a foundation for contract that is more autonomous of individual states, with the aim of attaining greater efficiency, consistency and predictability in international business transactions, and thereby, insofar as it is possible, to transcend the relevance of borders . (iii) "The autonomous contract"